 TARGETING YOUR AD

 Power Editor allows you to upload your own audiences and target people based on their email addresses, phone numbers and visits to your website.
 This is where Facebook Pixel can come in handy.
-You also have the ability to let Facebook create “lookalike audiences” based on shared traits in regards to your audience.
+You also have the ability to let Facebook create "lookalike audiences" based on shared traits in regards to your audience.
+Check out this article for some more in-depth information: How to Create Facebook Ads that Actually Work

 The best way to learn about your audience is to take a peek into your insights on your business page and to check out the "People" section.
 However, if you're looking for a large amount of information, head over to "Audience Insights" under "Ads Manager" - this will give you more information about your customers' personalities.
 Which can be wildly beneficial when it comes to targeting your ads.